Procurement at CO

-General enquiries about supplying to the Cabinet Office should be addressed to:
+Send general enquiries about supplying the Cabinet Office to:

 Contract terms and conditions

-Cabinet Office normally contracts with its suppliers on its standard terms and conditions except where different terms and conditions have been previously agreed.
+The Cabinet Office normally contracts with its suppliers on its standard terms and conditions, except where different terms and conditions have been previously agreed.
 These exceptions include:

-- contracts placed under pre-existing framework agreements, including frameworks set up by other government organisations
+- contracts placed under pre-existing framework agreements, including frameworks set up by the Crown Commercial Service and other government organisations

 - contracts with large-scale, complex requirements